The ultimate guitar quiz. The results are in!

 Those who followed brands across social media channels stated that Facebook was their preferred channel for finding out about the latest products.
 Twitter followed in second place but it was YouTube that showed up the most in the “other” section.
 It seems more and more people are turning to this platform to keep up to date with new products.

 Thank you to all who took part in our guitar survey!

-To view a complete range of musical instruments and recording equipment, visit the Dawsons website.
+View our complete range of musical instruments and recording equipment on the Dawsons website.